tanmay-vig/multi-language-invoice-extractor/README.md

 4. Add a `.env` file in the directory to  store the  API key for Gemini which can generated from <a href="https://aistudio.google.com/app/apikey">Google ai studio</a>
 5. Run the app using `streamlit run app.py`
+6. Run this on the desktop and laptop.
+Don't run it on Github Codespaces as it will give errors.

 Contributed by: <br>